gergelyszabo94/csgo-trader-extension/README.md

 - Adds an "Inspect on CS.DEALS..." button beside the default inspect button in inventories
 - Shows when an item's tradelock will expire in the browser's timezone
 - Shows a countdown that counts down to the date when the items will become tradable
-- Puts a small indicator to each item in the iventory of when they will become tradable
+- Puts a small indicator to each item in the inventory of when they will become tradable

 Feel free to contribute (even with ideas)